Harold-Anderson/acfo/README.md

 # About the Astro Template

-I used pnpm instead of npm because it is faster and more flexible.
+I used bun instead of npm because it is faster.

 The AstroWind template version I used has a bug where it will optimize even images in /public.
 This is a problem if you need to post your blog